heybenji/flowerstothepeople/README.md

-# flower2thepeople
+# flowerstothepeople
-Website for Flower 2 the People
+Website for Flowers to the People